CPULL/Skyrim-Pole-Dances-Framework/Documentation/Hooks.md

 	debug.trace("The actor " + ((Actor)dancer).getDisplayName() + " is going to the pole and will start with the pose named " + startPose + ".
 The Pole Dance Thread has the id " + threadId)
 endEvent
 ```
-This is a hook event, so you have to define your own Hook name.
-The event to register for will have as name `<your hook name>`_`DanceStarting`.
+This is a hook event so you have to define your own Hook name.
+The event to register will have a name such as `<your hook name>`_`DanceStarting`.
 The event is sent only if someone registered for it.

-If Global Events are registered, also the event `GlobalDanceStarting` is sent.
+If Global Events are registered, the event `GlobalDanceStarting` is also sent.

 ### \<Hook\>\_DanceStarted(tid, dancer, dance, pose)
-Event sent when the actor reached the pole and start the actual dance.
+Event sent when the actor reaches the pole and starts the actual dance.
 * To receive this event you need to subscribe to it.
 * The subscription is done inside the [spdThread](spdThread.md) object.
 ```Papyrus